 Helga grinned faintly and opened her hand to show a handful of the bright coins Rowena had given her.
 She'd sent most of it to her family, but saved a few... just in case.

 “Oh!
 Yes, lady, I'll watch your horses,” the boy exclaimed greedily, reaching out.
 Just as he was about to take them, Helga closed her fingers over the money firmly.

 “One now.
 The rest in the morning, when I'm back for them,” she said calmly, dropping a single coin in the boy's palm.
 He looked disappointed, but not nearly disappointed enough.

 Helga leaned down, quirking an eyebrow.
 “And if you're thinking the horses will fetch more money than this, you're wrong.
-All they will fetch you is trouble, because if you try to sell them, we will
+All they will fetch you is trouble, because if you try to sell them, we will find you.”

 She casually flipped over the blanket on her horse, revealing a pattern of Ravenclaw crests.
 “My friend is a very powerful, very important lady.”